CabbageCrow/SlimeRancher-HandyUpgrades-Mod/README.md

 0. Maybe make a **Backup** of your save files - see [Backup save files](#backup-save-files).

 ### When UMF (uModFramework) is installed
-(If you are using Multi Mod or Cheat Menu, you have it already installed.)
+(If you are using Multi Mod or Cheat Menu, you have it already installed.
+If you have to install it get it here --> https://umodframework.com/)
 Get the file [**HandyUpgrades_v#.#.#.umfmod**](https://github.com/CabbageCrow/SlimeRancher-HandyUpgrades-Mod/releases/download/v0.2.2/HandyUpgrades_v0.2.2.umfmod) and put it into the **Mods** folder of **uModFramework**.

 If the installation was successful, you should see the **logo** in the upper left corner in the main menu. **Hover it** with the Cursor for more information.